santhoshgits/MAPP-3D/README.md

 ---
 <h3><span style="color:red">Handling ERRORS</span></h3>

-1) Both version of MAPP requires binding site coordinates in .pdb format and chain identifier shoule be present for all the residues.
+1) Both version of MAPP requires binding site coordinates in .pdb format and chain identifier should be present for all the residues.

 2) While running MPI version of MAPP.
 If a progam gets terminated in between due to some reason.
-Please don't delete the 'align_output.txt', MAPP also reads this file as a checkpoint and run only those pairs that are not compared before.
+Please don't delete 'align_output.txt', MAPP also read this file as a checkpoint and runs only those pairs that are not compared before.

 File align_output.txt is tab delimited